 Joey De Jesus

-Writer, performer, and community activist Joey De Jesus is the author of HOAX (forthcoming Operating System, 2021) and We Animate the Dream: A Poet’s Run for Public Office (Mount Analog Political Pamphlet Series, 2021).
-De Jesus received the 2019–20 BRIC ArtFP Project Room Commission and 2017 NYFA/NYSCA Fellowship in Poetry for HOAX.
-Poems have appeared in Poem-A-Day, Artists Space, the Brooklyn Rail, The New Museum, and elsewhere.
-De Jesus is a co-editor at Apogee and sits on the advisory board of No, Dear magazine.
-They live in Ridgewood where in 2020 they ran a pro-Black, pro-Trans, abolitionist campaign for New York State Assembly District 38, tying an 11-year incumbent in a race against corporate greed.
+Poet, editor, educator and former candidate for New York State Assembly, Joey De Jesus is the author of HOAX (forthcoming Operating System), and chapbooks: We Animate the Dream: A Poet’s Run for Public Office (Mount Analog Political Pamphlet Series II, 2021) and NOCT- The Threshold of Madness (The Atlas Review, 2019).
+Joey received the 2019-20 BRIC ArtFP Project Room Commission and 2017 NYFA/NYSCA Fellowship in Poetry for HOAX.
+Poems have appeared in Poem-A-Day, Artists Space, Barrow Street, Bettering American Poetry, The Brooklyn Rail, The New Museum and elsewhere.
+Joey is a co-editor at Apogee Journal and sits on the advisory board of No, Dear Magazine.
+Joey lives in Ridgewood where they ran a socialist, abolitionist campaign for New York State Assembly District 38.

 Queer Afro-Caribbean mother, poet, writer, performer, cultural worker, and educator, Yara Liceaga-Rojas was born in Puerto Rico and currently resides in Cambridge, MA.
 Her projects revolve around origin, gender, race, class, longing, loss, affective labor, and the visibility of marginalized subjects.
 She is the author of five books of poetry including Hacernos el adiós (Instituto de Cultura Puertorriqueña 2019) and Acentos espesos/Thick Accents (Taller Mujer Orquesta 2018, recipient of the New England Foundation for the Arts’ Creative City 2018 grant).
 She is the cofounder, curator, and coordinator of the multidisciplinary artist performance series Poetry is Busy.